arve0/master/thesis.md

 specific to scanning microscopy and image processing will be described in the *theory* section, along with software concepts used.
-The *methods* section seeks to make the reader able to replicate the experiment on any kind of microscope, but some software and solutions will be specific to the Leica SP8.
+The *methods* section seeks to make the reader able to replicate the experiment on any kind of microscope, but some software and solutions is specific to the Leica SP8.
 The *discussion* holds details on alternative approaches and should clarify reasons for the choices made.
 As the project mainly consisted of developing automated microscope scanning, the methods is also the result of the thesis, hence a result chapter is not included.

-All source code in the thesis was implemented in the programming language Python [@python_software_foundation_official_2015].
+All source code in the project was implemented in the programming language Python [@python_software_foundation_official_2015].
 The reader does not need to be proficient in Python programming, but acquaintance with the syntax is assumed.
 Code blocks will be used to clarify how problems have been solved or algorithms